 - Clinical psychologists: They focus on the management of emotional, behavioral and motivational aspects of the older adult with depression.
 They use psychotherapeutic interventions, mainly from the cognitive-behavioral approach, to reduce affective symptoms and strengthen adherence to stimulation programs (Areán et al., 2010).
 Unlike the neuropsychologist, their work is not centered on cognitive performance but on overall psychological well-being.

 - Psychiatrists: They participate in the diagnostic and pharmacological evaluation of the patient.
-In cases of major depression or psychiatric comorbidities, they are key to establishing and adjusting psychopharmacological treatments that facilitate the patient’s participation in other interventions (Jeste et al., 1999).
+In cases of major depression or psychiatric comorbidities, they are key to establishing and adjusting psychopharmacological treatments that facilitate the patient’s participation in the other interventions (Jeste et al., 1999).

 Conclusion

-If you didn’t get to read the first part of this article about cognitive stimulation in older adults with depression, you can consult it here.
+If you didn’t get to read the first part of this article about cognitive stimulation in older adults with depression, you can consult it from here.

 Bibliografía